JonDotsoy/artur/README.md

 - **Structured data**: Use JSON for complex data structures in the `data` field
 - **Resource management**: Clear intervals and cleanup resources in the cancel method
 - **Test thoroughly**: Ensure your implementation handles empty streams, errors, and cancellation
-- **Accept header validation**: Let EventSource automatically handle Accept header validation
+- **Accept header validation**: Let EventSourceRoute automatically handle Accept header validation
 - **Graceful error handling**: Handle start function errors to avoid 500 responses
 - **Async iteration**: Use `iterable()` method for processing events with async loops